CharlesTaylor7/acronymia/README.md

 https://github.com/leptos-rs/leptos/blob/586f524015a543c9599205a91eac59bd7fca3c47/leptos_dom/src/components/dyn_child.rs#L245
   - Workaround: wrap text nodes in an html tag: span, div, etc.

 - Server api functions can silently fail.
-If you use certain types in the function arguments the code compiles but fails completely silently at runtime.
+If you use composite types in the function arguments the code compiles but fails completely silently at runtime.
 There's no panic, no console warning, no nothing.
 Strings & numbers work fine, vectors & structs don't.
 I believe it's actually supposed to work with any type that's serializable with Serde.
-For an example workaround see the `submit_acronym` server function in `src/api.rs`.
-I had to manually serialize & deserialize the submission vector.
+  Workaround: apply the "Cbor" argument to the server macro.
+It uses a different serialization format then the default and actually works.
+The default deserialization format is Form data.

 ### TODO for MVP
 - [x] Setup step